-SYLVESTER MANOR EDUCATIONAL FARM’S
+SYLVESTER MANOR EDUCATIONAL FARM’S CLEAN WATER SYSTEM

-The technology has proven effective in reducing sanitary system wastewater nitrogen by up to 90%, or more, in other regions of the U.S., and was engineered by Natural Systems Utilities Engineering (NSU), which has designed and installed more than 80 such systems.
+The technology has proven effective in reducing sanitary system wastewater nitrogen by up to 90% or more in other regions of the U.S. and was engineered by Natural Systems Utilities Engineering (NSU), which has designed and installed more than 80 such systems.
 As the first in Suffolk County, it will be studied along with other like projects for full regulatory approval and replicability; and the pilot system requires a conventional sanitary system as back up.